Search Anything

 The event is sponsored by Black Studies, Pre-Law and Paralegal Studies, the Gail Metoyer Jones Center and NSU NAACP.
 The celebration of Justice Thurgood Marshall’s legacy will include a panel featuring local judges and the NAACP Louisiana president.

 The program will be at 5:30 p.m.
 Tuesday, Feb.
 10 in the NSU Student Union Ballroom.
-Panelists will include Michael McClanahan, Louisiana NAACP State Conference president; Judge David Wiliams, Division F – 9th Judicial District Court, and Judge Monique Freeman Rauls – 9th Judicial District Court.
+Panelists will include Michael McClanahan, Louisiana NAACP State Conference president; Judge David Wiliams, Division F – 9th Judicial District Court, Judge Monique Freeman Rauls – 9th Judicial District Court, Dr. Rebecca Riall, JD., Ph.D., attorney at law and associate professor and coordinator of Prelaw and Paralegal Studies and Indigenous Studies at NSU, and Dr. Carmella Parker, NSU professor and chief legal officer of Black Wallet Group.

 Admission is free and open to the public.
-For more information, contact Dr. Rebecca L. Riall, JD., Ph.D., attorney at law, at riallr@nsula.edu.
-Riall is an associate professor and coordinator of Prelaw and Paralegal Studies and Indigenous Studies.
+For more information, contact Riall at riallr@nsula.edu.

 Northwestern State University of Louisiana